jokelbaf/proxyko/README.md

 docker-compose up -d
 ```

-The service is then accessible at `http://localhost:8032` by default.
+The service will then be accessible at `http://localhost:8032` by default.

 ## Development

-Any contributions are welcome!
+Contributions are welcome!
 To set up a development environment, follow these steps:

-1. Clone the Repository:
+1. Clone the repository:
    ```bash
    git clone https://github.com/jokelbaf/proxyko.git
    cd proxyko
    ```
-2. Create a Virtual Environment:
+2. Create a virtual environment:
    ```bash
    uv sync --dev
    ```
-3. Configure Environment Variables:
+3. Configure environment variables:
    Create a `.env` file in the root directory and set the necessary environment variables as per the `.env.example` file.
-4. Run the Application:
+4. Run the application:
    ```bash
    uv run src/app.py
    ```

-To work with proxy-related features, you need to clone and run the [proxy server](https://github.com/jokelbaf/proxyko-proxy) separately.
+To work with proxy-related features, you'll need to clone and run the [proxy server](https://github.com/jokelbaf/proxyko-proxy) separately.

 ## Motivation

-I love watching anime on Crunchyroll, but some shows have bugged subtitles on mobile devices.
-I first wrote a simple Proxy server using MITM proxy to automatically fix the subs, but turning it on and off, then configuring proxy settings on my IPhone every time was a pain.
-I explored different options and found out about PAC files, which allow automatic proxy configuration based on rules.
+I love watching anime on Crunchyroll, but some shows have broken subtitles on mobile devices.
+I initially wrote a simple proxy server using MITMProxy to automatically fix the subtitles, but turning it on and off and configuring proxy settings on my iPhone every time was a pain.
+I explored different options and discovered PAC files, which allow automatic proxy configuration based on rules.
 However, managing PAC files manually was cumbersome, so I decided to create Proxyko to streamline the process.
-I deployed both it and my proxy server on a dedicated server, so now I can toggle the proxy on my phone with just a few taps :)
+I deployed both it and my proxy on a dedicated server, so now I can toggle the proxy on my phone with just a few taps :)

 ## License